sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 Tape storage
 ============

 The Grid tape storage back-end contains ~30 petabyte of data (July 2017).
-There are two tape libraries: one in Almere and one in the Vancis datacenter in Amsterdam Science Park.
+There are two tape libraries: one in the Digital Realty datacenter and one in the Vancis datacenter, both in Amsterdam Science Park.
 Some data only has a single copy, but smaller projects typically have a double copy of their tape data.

 .. _dCache-specs-performance: